viragelabs/addons/avahi-reflector/README.md

 ## Installation

-Go to the **Virage Addon Repository** section, and click on the Avahi Reflector MQTT icon, and then on **Install** in the subsequent screen.
+Go to the **Virage Addon Repository** section, and click on the **Avahi Reflector MQTT** icon, and then on **Install** in the subsequent screen.

 ## Configuration

-Once installation is complete, go to the **Configuration** tab and set the interface you want the addon to use (default is eth0, unless you know you are using something different this is probably the correct setting).
-Next, set the host_name as desired.
+Once installation is complete, go to the **Configuration** tab:

+Set the interface you want the addon to use (default is eth0, unless you know you are using something different this is probably the correct setting).

+Set the host_name as desired.
 The default is **viragehub**, however you can set this to whatever you wish to allow your Home Assistant instance to be discoverable on host_name.local.

 Save your settings, return to the **Info** tab and click **Start**.
 You can check on the **Logs** tab to see that the Add-on started up correctly, you should see: